Timothy C. Hain, MD • Page last modified: September 12, 2017

 Bacterial overgrowth syndrome may be detected via upper GI, serum D-lactate, and blood alcohol level.
 A small bowel biopsy is occasionally helpful in ruling out Celiac disease (as is anti-Gliaden antibodies) as well as Whipples disease.
 Celiac may be particularly relevant as some patients with celiac have unsteadiness too.
 H-pylori infection can be assayed for with a blood test.
 Intrinsic factor and parietal cell antibody tests are available.

-In the past, the Shilling's test was advocated as a method of determining whether oral vs nasal or intramuscular B12 supplementation will be required.
-In the Shillings test it can be determined whether or not oral B12 is absorbable using a radioassay.
+In the past, the Schilling's test was advocated as a method of determining whether oral vs nasal or intramuscular B12 supplementation will be required.
+In the Schillings test it can be determined whether or not oral B12 is absorbable using a radioassay.
 One microgram of radioactive B12 is given by mouth.
 One hour later, 1 mg of non-radioactive B12 is given as a "flushing dose", to prevent further absorption.
 Radioactive B12 is counted in the blood and urine.
 The test can be also done with the addition of intrinsic factor, pancreatic extract, and after therapeutic attempts to improve absorption (such as gluten free diet, use of antibiotics).

 There are presently a variety of options.